deniz2144/Early-Nutrient-Stress-Detection-of-Plants-using-Swin-Transformer-93-accuracy/README.md

+# 🌿 Early Detection of Plant Nutrient Stress with Swin Transformer

+This project implements a deep learning-based computer vision system that automatically detects early nutrient stress in plant leaves using Swin Transformer architecture.
+It is designed as a practical solution that could be integrated into smart agriculture systems for proactive crop monitoring.

+---

 ## 📁 Dataset

-Dataset used:
-**Early Nutrient Stress Detection of Plants**
+For this project, I worked with the **Early Nutrient Stress Detection of Plants** dataset, available on Kaggle:
 📎 [Kaggle Link](https://www.kaggle.com/datasets/raiaone/early-nutrient-stress-detection-of-plants)

-The dataset consists of 9 classes:
+The dataset is designed for multi-class image classification and contains thousands of annotated leaf images categorized into 9 classes:

 - Early Nitrogen Stress
 - Early Phosphorus Stress
 - Early Potassium Stress